+Appointment Date:

+Arrival Time:

-Appointment Date: Arrival Time: Your arrival time is 45 minutes prior to your procedure time .
+Your arrival time is 45 minutes prior to your procedure time.
 This allows time for check-in, health history review, and pre-procedure evaluation.
 Please be aware that we may contact you in the days leading up to your procedure, as your arrival time may be subject to change.

 Follow all instructions carefully, as improper preparation may result in your procedure being rescheduled.
-Contact our office at (336) 448-2427 (option 6, then option 2) if you have any questions about your prep or if there are any changes in your medical history between the day of scheduling and the appointment date.
+Contact our office at (336) 448-2427 if you have any questions about your prep or if there are any changes in your medical history between the day of scheduling and the appointment date.

 - Transportation: Due to the sedation you will receive, someone at least 18 years of age MUST bring you to your appointment and drive you home afterwards.
 A taxi, bus, Uber, Lyft, or similar service is NOT an acceptable form of transportation.
 If you arrive without a driver, your procedure will be rescheduled.
-If you have questions about whether a method of transportation is acceptable, please contact our office. - Alcohol Consumption: Do not consume any alcohol during your procedure preparation. - Jewelry/valuables: We do not provide a secure area for these items. - Medications: Take all necessary medications at least 4 hours prior to your arrival time. - Diabetes and Weight Loss Medications: Stop taking the below medication for the recommended time period prior to your procedure.
-For injectable diabetic medication not listed below, contact the prescribing physician regarding instructions for the day before and the day of the procedure.
+If you have questions about whether a method of transportation is acceptable, please contact our office. - Alcohol Consumption: Do not consume any alcohol during your procedure preparation. - Tobacco use: Do not use any tobacco products before procedure (cigarettes, chewing tobacco, snuff, or vapes). - Jewelry/valuables: We do not provide a secure area for these items. - Medications: Take necessary medications at least 4 hours prior to your arrival time with a small sip of water. - Diabetes and Weight Loss Medications: Stop taking the below medication for the recommended time period prior to your procedure.
+For any injectable diabetic medication not listed below, contact the prescribing physician regarding instructions for the day before and the day of the procedure.
 DO NOT TAKE oral diabetic medication the day of the procedure.